Mercury13/unicodia-sesh/svg-my/rationale.md

 - 14168: after extended S8, round circles
 - 1416D: after 1416C, deleted suns and symmetrized
 - 14189: 1A + simplified
+- 14191: from S2966, campaign for hats
 - 14196: after 97, pectoral
+- 1419F: from scratch, campaign for hats
 - 141A2: after A1
 - 141C9: after C8
 - 14203: after 02